Image of a person sitting at a laptop

 A characteristic unique to you, like your fingerprint or your face

-The first time you log in, we'll also ask you to create a 6-digit PIN as an extra piece of security information for use in the future.
+We'll also ask you to create a 6-digit PIN as an extra piece of security information for use in the future.
+This is different to the one-time passcode and not used for web login.

 Need more help?